 Not all high schools are created equal.
 Some equip their students to head off to university, and some do not.
 Of course, some also receive great amounts of funding and support, while others do not, so this is not a judgment on any high school or other institution.
 If anything, this is an acknowledgment that greater funding is required for these educational facilities to ensure that everybody has the same shot at university, both in the application and in the follow-through.

 This is particularly troubling to us at BeMo, as we believe that everybody deserves a fair chance of getting into the post-secondary institution they want, and we make it our goal to help students accomplish exactly that.
-Whether you’re looking at medical school application help, graduate school application help, college and university admissions consulting, or anything else from nursing school to dental school, our goal is to help you achieve your goals.
+Whether you’re looking at medical school admissions consulting, graduate school application help, college and university admissions consulting, or anything else from nursing school to dental school, our goal is to help you achieve your goals.

 Unprepared for Rigors of Post-Secondary Academia